 To me, this dish is a celebration of summer.
 It’s light, quick to make and courgettes are seasonal from June through to October.
 I detailed a few of my favourite seasonal summer veggies in a blog post with Drop Chef.
 You can read it here.

 In this recipe I have used regular pasta because I have no reason to use a gluten-free alternative.
 If you have Coeliac disease or a gluten intolerance, a gluten-free pasta from the supermarket works exceptionally well in this recipe too!
+If you don’t have courgettes in the house, red peppers are a tasty alternative.

 Hope you enjoy!